Original Run: January 11, 2010 - March 29, 2010 Number of Episodes: 12 Genre: Comedy, Slice of Life Based on the Series Created By: Yuuto

 However, those same colleagues thought it was amazing (like, in a good way) that little Anzu was the result of a teacher, who ignored all sense of morality, getting a student pregnant.
 That is a gross misplacement of priorities, isn’t it?

 Yes, I am harping on what was a technically small aspect of this show like it was a big deal.
 But I’m doing it because it was a big deal.

 If a story is going to do something like this, it needs to know that it can’t exist in a vacuum.
 Whether directly or not, everything else about this show got affected.
 And to just sweep it under the rug as Hanamaru Kindergarten did is, frankly, unacceptable.
 Not to mention unforced since this was a detail that could have been excluded.

 I have never read the source material for this series, so I don’t know if the relationship between Anzu’s mother and father was explored in more depth.
 Regardless if it was or not, since anime is its own medium, certain things could have been changed to fit it better.
 Instead, much of this was making light of, if not glorifying, a situation that is actually really f@#$ed up.

 Therefore, I can’t bring myself to do what I assumed I would do when I put Hanamaru Kindergarten on the schedule.

 I had fun with this show; it was entertaining; it made me laugh.
 There were so many things about this series that worked.

 The characters were cute; the humor landed; the animation was decent.
 I would say a good ninety percent was well-done.
 However, you can’t call the descent of a thousand-foot cliff a success if you fall the last hundred feet.

 No one is more surprised by this than me.
-However, I cannot recommend Hanamaru Youchien.
+However, I cannot recommend Hanamaru Kindergarten.

-But these are just my thoughts.
-What are yours?
-Have you seen this series?
-How would you advise Hanamaru Youchien?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Hanamaru Kindergarten?
+Leave a comment below because I would love to hear what you have to say.